 - No golden flax meal? ➝ Sub almond meal, cashew meal, ground chia seed, or brown flax meal.

-- Not paleo? ➝ Use a combination of any seeds, nuts, or oats.
-This will work as long as it’s equal to 5 cups.
+- Not grain-free? ➝ Use a combination of any seeds, nuts, or oats.
+This will work as long as it’s equal to 5 cups in total.

 More Healthy Recipes You’ll Love